gt-crnch-rg/read-the-docs/docs/lucata/lucata-getting-started.rst

   **NOTE:** You cannot run any code on this node and will need to copy your code to n0-n7 on the Emu machine.

-Typically usage model:
+Typical usage model:

-1. Compile and simulate code on rg-login or rg-emu-dev.
+1. Compile and simulate code on rg-emu-dev.
 Do debugging and initial verification here but note that simulation is slow!

 2. Copy your .mwx file and any inputs to karrawingi-login and then to a